MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 Hello, Manoj
 ```

-This example shows how to use the AsCustomObject parameter of New-Module to generate a custom object with script methods that represent the exported functions.
+This example shows how to use the AsCustomObject parameter of New-Module to generate a custom object that has script methods that represent the exported functions.

 The first command uses the New-Module cmdlet to generate a dynamic module with two functions, Hello and Goodbye.
 The command uses the AsCustomObject parameter to generate a custom object instead of the PSModuleInfo object that New-Module generates by default.